kauffman77/shellslayer/setup-files/level_02_editing/README.md

 installed by default.
 This is unfortunately not the case with emacs.

 # Flavor
-Paladin: have you acquainted thyself with an EDITOR?
+Paladin: have you equipped thyself with an EDITOR?
 They are all powerful allies though this land is bereft of the emperor of editors, Emacs.
 In case you have forgotten, others have told that a proper supplication to the spirit within will follow these tenets: